The Basics: Types of Proxies

 Rotating proxy servers are the type of proxy server which changes IP addresses randomly.
 If the proxy server has a lot of proxies in its pool, its users can be sure that their connection requests are less noticeable.

-have a lot of residential proxies, which do not share a subnetwork.
 After all, rotating through IPs in the same subnetwork would be quite useless.
 Rotating proxy servers also make proxy lists obsolete, because they let users acquire a massive number of proxies without listing millions of numbers into a text file.

 Proxy server type: forward proxy server